junzhli/typescript-type-validator/README.md

 **Exports available:**
 - `field`, `objectField`, `arrayField` — for schema definition
 - `Type` — enum for field types
-- `InferFromSchema` — type inference from schema
+- `TypeFromSchema` — type inference from schema
 - `Validator` — class and static method for validation